nerfherder987/GCD_course_project/CodeBook.md

 # Data Science: Getting and Cleaning Data
 ## Course Project

-**Project Instructions:** [Link to project instructions] (https://class.coursera.org/getdata-032/human_grading/view/courses/975116/assessments/3/submissions)
+**Project Instructions:** [Getting and Cleaning Data: Course Project] (https://class.coursera.org/getdata-032/human_grading/view/courses/975116/assessments/3/submissions)

 Instructions: a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md

-## Description of Data Processing
+###### Description of Data Processing

 The file run_analysis.R includes all code used to produce the submitted data files.
-The mergeFiles function, included in the script, creates merged data files for each data type (training,test).
-The function reads the following data files from the UCI HAR Dataset directory:
+The mergeFiles function, included in the script file, creates merged data files for each data type (training,test).
+All directory paths used in the script are described relative to the user's current working directory, with the data directory (UCI HAR Dataset) within the user's current working directory.
+For additional detail on the UCI HAR Dataset, please see the documentation included with that dataset: [Download UCI HAR Dataset] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+The mergeFiles function reads the following data files from the UCI HAR Dataset directory:

 * **features.txt:** Feature list